-Candidate name: Term of Assessment: Criteria L Pass Fail 1.
-Teaching Practice Portfolio includes description, analysis and critical candidate's own teaching. evaluation of the 2.
-Review of teaching Portfolio includes a review of own teaching via student evaluation and/or teaching observation, including reflection on the implications of this evaluation.
+Candidate name: Term of Assessment: Criteria Pass Fail Teaching Practice Portfolio includes description, analysis and critical of the state of th evaluation of the candidate's own teaching.
+2. Review of teaching Portfolio includes a review of own teaching via stude teaching observation, including reflection on the in evaluation.
 3. Lesson design Portfolio includes the design of a lesson (e.g. class, lecture, tutorial, seminar, or lab demonstration), including a rationale for the design choices made, and attention to how students receive feedback on their learning.
 4. Student diversity and learning The portfolio identifies at least one example to demonstrate the candidate's awareness of student diversity and explores the implications for the candidate's teaching practice.
-5. Teaching values Description and analysis of teaching in the portfolio is explicitly connected to the candidate's developing teaching values ('teaching philosophy') within their disciplinary context.
-6. Educational literature Portfolio makes appropriate use of relevant ideas from educational literature in critical analysis of teaching practices and values.
-7. Your development as a teacher Portfolio explains how the candidate's own teaching practice and understanding of learning and teaching is evolving over time, and identifies ideas for future development.
+5. Teaching values Description and analysis of teaching in the portfolion the candidate's developing teaching values ('teach their disciplinary context.
+6. Educational literature Portfolio makes appropriate use of relevant ideas f in critical analysis of teaching practices and values. rom educational literature 7.
+Your development as a teacher Portfolio explains how the candidate's own teachir understanding of learning and teaching is evolving ideas for future development.